Car Review

 What is it?

 This is the bZ4X, Toyota’s first attempt at a pure electric vehicle, and mild irritant for fast typers.
-It’s a car that’s been co-developed between Toyota and Subaru, Toyota doing most of the hardware.
-Subaru's sister car is the Solterra, but the Toyota prices begin lower, because it offers front-wheel drive as well as four-wheel drive.
+It’s a car that’s been co-developed between Toyota and Subaru, with Toyota doing most of the hardware.
+Subaru's sister car is the Solterra, but the Toyota prices begin lower because it offers front-wheel drive as well as four-wheel drive.
 The Subaru is 4WD, twin-motor only.

 Advertisement - Page continues below

-It's based on Toyota's new eTNGA platform of manufacturer Meccano.
+It's based on Toyota's eTNGA platform of manufacturer Meccano.
 It's the company's first serious adventure in electric after the half-hearted Lexus UX300e.
 The bZ bit stands for ‘beyond zero’.
 And yep, that includes hydrogen too.

 Advertisement - Page continues below